MaudDibb/Manda/README.md

 # how is it so fast?
 Im using a clever trick where the current set is rendered into an offscreen canvas (not using offscreen api, just noticed that) and copying that into the onscreen canvas on refresh.
 The cursor and radial lines are the only things drawn in realtime.

-# cant edit/undo/delete existing shapes!
-Not yet...working on that part ;)

 # things are missing/doesnt work
 This is still a work in progress. bear with me.
 Consider it an alpha version.
 I released it so you all can play with it, and maybe you can help me with other browsers (i dont have safari for example)